Floyd Welch, survivor of Pearl Harbor, dies at 99 - The Boston Globe

-HARTFORD — Floyd Welch, who was credited with helping save the lives of fellow sailors during the attack on Pearl Harbor, died Monday at his home in East Lyme, Conn.
+HARTFORD, Conn.
+(AP) — Floyd Welch, who was credited with saving the lives of fellow sailors during the attack on Pearl Harbor, has died in Connecticut.
 He was 99.

+Welch died peacefully at his home in East Lyme on Monday, his family said.

-Mr. Welch, who was born in February 1921 in Burlington, Conn., was serving aboard the USS Maryland on Dec.
-7, 1941, when the US fleet at Pearl Harbor came under attack by Japan.
+Welch, who was born in February 1921 in Burlington, Connecticut, was serving aboard the USS Maryland on Dec.
+7, 1941, when the U.S. fleet at Pearl Harbor came under attack by Japan.

-Mr. Welch had said he was coming out of the shower on that Sunday morning when he heard the first alarm and later the loud explosions of bombs and torpedoes.
+Welch has said he was coming out of the shower on that Sunday morning when he heard the first alarm and later the loud explosions of bombs and torpedoes.
 When he came on deck, he saw the raging fire and the overturned USS Oklahoma next to the Maryland.

 Advertisement